 - 1 Remove the glass (see page 21).
 Remove the logs and embers (if installed page 23) - 2 Remove the ember trays and burner (see below).
 Grasp the burner with both hands and lift it straight up and out of the firebox.
+Remove and discard the back air shield.

-3 Remove the manifold cover to access the burner orifices (see below).
+3 Remove and discard the manifold cover (see below).